THE CORNBREAD LAB MANUAL

 About 3 cups stale, toasted, or fresh bread cubes (regular bread helps hold the dressing together and gives it a softer texture)

-Handful of fresh chopped parsley
+A handful of fresh chopped parsley

 Other herbs as you like–fresh chopped sage, marjoram, thyme, rosemary (or use any combination of dried herbs – about 1 teaspoon each rubbed sage, marjoram, thyme, rosemary)